 Picard is disturbed by this turn of events; being forced to kill someone he doesn't even remember has made him even more anxious to get his memories back.
 He consults with Doctor Crusher to determine if anything can be done.
 Crusher has a theory that their memories have not been erased, but simply blocked off by some biological agent in their brains, and if they can remove that agent their memories will return.
 She's worked up a possible treatment, but without access to everyone's personal medical records she's reluctant to test it out.
 MacDuff volunteers (how convenient), but when he suffers some kind of seizure in the middle of the procedure (again, how convenient), Crusher decides to scrap the whole thing.

-Later, Picard calls MacDuff into his Ready Room, and there he expresses his concerns.
-Picard has serious moral issues with this entire situation: he's being asked to blindly follow orders he doesn't remember getting the first time.
-Orders which require him to kill people he doesn't know.
+Later, after MacDuff has recovered, Picard calls him into his Ready Room and expresses his concerns.
+Picard has serious moral issues with this entire situation: he's being asked to blindly follow orders he doesn't remember getting the first time, orders which require him to kill people he doesn't know.
 And the encounter with the Lysian ship, whose weapons technology was clearly no match for the Enterprise's, has filled him with tremendous doubt.
 MacDuff expresses his sympathy with the Captain, but he reminds him that they are at war, and the possibility of saving Federation lives must naturally outweigh one man's moral qualms.

 After this conversation, MacDuff speaks to Worf privately.
 He notes that he and Worf are Not So Different: the Enterprise is a diverse ship full of experts in science, engineering, and diplomacy, and they're both clearly the experts in combat.
 And he wants Worf's assurances, from one soldier to another, that they have each other's backs—and that Worf will back him if the situation should arise that they need to make a hard decision the Captain can't.
 Worf isn't very enthusiastic about this possibility; like everyone else in the crew, he's starting to feel like something is very wrong here.